Email FacebookTwitterMenu burgerClose thin

 Retirement Planning Tips

 • Managing your tax liability is another smart tip for preserving your retirement savings.
-Your financial advisor can guide you through the pros and cons to help you decide if it might be right for you.
+A financial advisor with tax expertise can be a valuable resource.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Purchasing an annuity is another possibility for creating a supplemental stream of retirement income.
 Annuities are insurance contracts that allow you to pay a premium upfront, then collect payments at a later date.
 You can choose from an immediate annuity or a deferred annuity to fund retirement.
 Your advisor can walk you through the different types of annuities, how to compare them and what you might pay in fees.